jhuopsys/spring2024/assign/assign00.md

 for the [Fall 2022 offering of OS](https://www.cs.jhu.edu/~huang/cs318/fall22/), and is used by permission.

-# Project 0: Getting Real
+# Assignment 0: Getting Real

 **Due:** TBD